Study 1. The Kingdom of GodIntroduction

 Sharing the responsibilities of discipleship.
-Our primary responsibility is to look to God's gracious favour extended toward us in Jesus.
+Our primary responsibility is to look to God's gracious favor extended toward us in Jesus.
 To trust him, to believe in him for our new life in Christ, both now and for eternity.
-For the present we look to Jesus to shape us into that new person we are as his friends.
-To make us partakers of holiness, Heb.12:10.
-To be moulded into the likeness of Jesus.
+For the present we look to Jesus to shape us into that new person we are as his friends; to make us partakers of holiness, Heb.12:10; to be moulded into the likeness of Jesus.

 The Bible says the last days will be filled with violence and pain.
 Evil humanity will rise up to destroy everything God calls good.
 For the sake of his followers, Jesus will return to wind up this little game called life, and set up a new reality - the Kingdom of Heaven.
-All those who are God's friends, all those who were members of the different images of the Kingdom from the beginning till the last day, will rise from the grave to meet Jesus and dwell with him for eternity in the new heavens and new earth.
+All those who are God's friends, all those who were members of the different images of the Kingdom from the beginning till the last day, will rise from the grave to meet Jesus and dwell with him for eternity in this heavenly reality.

 We have seen that God has created us so that we can share what he has.
 Cut to the bone, he wants us to share an eternal friendship with him.
-He has created us that we may know self, each other and him.
-So he created us to form a group, a community, a Kingdom experiencing an eternal friendship.
+Our God has created us so that we may know self, each other and him; he created us to form a group, a community, a Kingdom experiencing an eternal friendship.

 Friendship implies freedom.
 To love someone I must choose to love them.
 Mankind chose to love self and not to love God.
 The result of that choice was a messed up world.
 God, because he is loving, still holds out his hand in friendship to those who want to be part of his community of friends.
-To get into the Kingdom, all we need do is want to get in the Kingdom.
-Christ has provided the way.
-So in our world today he is gathering together a group to be with him forever.
+To get into the Kingdom, all we need do is want to get in the Kingdom, and Jesus has provided the way.
+So, in our world today our God is gathering together a group to be with him forever.
 He has been doing that from the beginning, and he is doing it today.
-The Kingdom of God is now for those who want it.
-Yet in its ultimate form, the Kingdom is still to come - it is not yet.
+The Kingdom of God is a present reality for those who want it.
+Yet, in its ultimate form, the Kingdom is still to come - it is not yet.
 What's important is that to be in the Kingdom now means we will be in it then.

 The Bible often uses the image of the "city of God", "Zion", "Jerusalem", to convey an understanding of the Kingdom of God.
-Imagine this city with its wall, housing, population and temple.
+Imagine this city with its wall, housing, population and temple, cf., Rev.21.